-We implemented a $2 \times 2$ design by varying the mechanisms and information conditions.
+We implemented a 2×2 factorial design by varying the mechanisms and information conditions.
 We conducted five independent sessions for each of the four treatments.
 Each session had twelve subjects and last for fifty rounds.
 Players always kept their own type.
-For a baseline comparison, we conducted ten sessions of the SRL and ACP mechanisms under complete information with the random matching protocol (hereafter shortened as $SRL_c$ and $ACP_c$ ).
+For a baseline comparison, we conducted ten sessions of the SRL and ACP mechanisms under complete information with the random matching protocol (hereafter shortened as SRL_c and ACP_c).
 Under complete information, each player was informed of the payoff matrix, the structure of the game, matching protocols, the quantities chosen and the corresponding payoffs earned by all players in all rounds.
 This pair of treatments were designed to compare the performance of the two mechanisms as one-shot games under complete information.
 The natural solution concept for these treatments is dominance-solvability.
 To evaluate the possibility of applying these mechanisms to distributed systems such as the Internet, we designed a pair of limited information treatments.
 Learning in distributed systems is characterized by the feature that players might have extremely limited information.
 They often do not know the payoff functions, nor do they know how their payoffs depend on the actions of others, probably due to the lack of information about the detailed nature of the resources itself.
 Therefore, in the limited information treatments, the only information players had was their own action and the resulting own payoffs.
-In the limited information treatments, players were again randomly re-matched into groups of four in each round (hereafter shortened as $SRL_l$ and $ACP_l$ ).
+In the limited information treatments, players were again randomly re-matched into groups of four in each round (hereafter shortened as SRL_l and ACP_l).

 Computerized experiments were conducted at the RCGD Laboratory at the University of Michigan in July and August, 2001.
 We conducted twenty independent sessions.
-Subjects were students from the University of Michigan.
+Subjects were students from the

+University of Michigan.
 A total of 240 subjects participated in the experiment.
 No subject was used in more than one session.

-Table 3 lists the features of each session, including session number, date experiments were conducted, mechanisms implemented, and information conditions under each treatment.
+Table 3 summarizes features of the experimental design.
 At the beginning of each session subjects randomly drew a PC terminal number.
 Then each of them was seated in front of the corresponding terminal, and given the instructions.
 After the instructions were read aloud, subjects were required to finish the Review Questions in the complete information treatment, which were designed to test their understanding of the instructions.
 Since the instructions for the limited information case were straightforward, they were not given Review Questions.
 Afterwards the experimenter checked answers and answered questions.
 In all complete information sessions the instruction period was within 25 minutes and the entire session took about one hour.
 In all limited information sessions the instruction period was within 10 minutes and the entire session took approximately 40 minutes.
 There was no practice round in any session.
 The average earning was \$19.03.